DerekHJH/seai/lectures/02_systems/systems.md

 ## More Accurate Predictions may not be THAT Important

 * "Good enough" may be good enough
-* Prediction critical for system success or just an gimmick?
+* Prediction critical for system success or just an gimmick（骗人的花招）?
 * Better predictions may come at excessive costs
     - need way more data, much longer training times
     - privacy concerns